BroadbandForum/usp/docs/specification/index.md

 ## Software Modules

-A Software Module is any software entity that will be installed on a device.
+A Software Module, managed through a USP-based Software Module Manager, is any software entity that will be installed on a device.
 This includes modules that can be installed/uninstalled and those that can be started and stopped.
 All software on the device is considered a software module, with the exception of the primary firmware, which plays a different enough role that it is considered a separate entity.

 A software module exists on an Execution Environment (EE), which is a software platform that supports the dynamic loading and unloading of modules.
 It might also enable the dynamic sharing of resources among entities, but this differs across various execution environments.
-Typical examples include Linux, Docker, OSGi, .NET, Android, and Java ME.
-It is also likely that these environments could be "layered," i.e., that there could be one primary environment such as Linux on which one or more OSGi frameworks are stacked.
-This is an implementation specific decision, however, and USP-based module management does not attempt to enable management of this layering beyond exposing which EE a given environment is layered on top of (if any).
-USP-based Software Module Management also does not attempt to address the management of the primary firmware image, which is expected to be managed via the device's Firmware Image Objects defined in the Root data model.
+Typical examples include Linux Containers, Docker, crun, runC.
+It is also likely that these environments could be "layered," i.e., that there could be one primary environment such as Linux on which one or more child environments such as Linux Containers or crun are stacked.
+It is the responsibility of a USP-based Software Module Manager to manage the layering and exposing the status of the EE through the Device:2 Data Model [@TR-181].

+USP-based Software Module Management does not attempt to address the management of the primary firmware image, which is expected to be managed via the device's Firmware Image Objects defined in the Root data model.

 Software modules come in two types: Deployment Units (DUs) and Execution Units (EUs).
 A DU is an entity that can be deployed on the EE.
 It can consist of resources such as functional EUs, configuration files, or other resources.
 Fundamentally it is an entity that can be Installed, Updated, or Uninstalled.
 Each DU can contain zero or more EUs but the EUs contained within that DU cannot span across EEs.
 An EU is an entity deployed by a DU, such as services, scripts, software components, or libraries.
 The EU initiates processes to perform tasks or provide services.
 Fundamentally it is an entity that can be Started or Stopped.
 EUs also expose configuration for the services implemented, either via standard Software Module Management related data model Objects and Parameters or via EU specific Objects and Parameters.